LeetLLM

 text

-The serving bundle must pin image resize and crop behavior, color normalization, model weights, label version, damage threshold, and quality-gate thresholds.
-A change from center crop to full-frame resize may change whether a torn corner remains visible; it is a model behavior change even when weights remain constant.
+The serving bundle must pin image resize and crop behavior, color normalization, model weights, label version, route policy, damage threshold, quality-gate thresholds, and previous-bundle pointer.
+A change from center crop to full-frame resize may change whether a torn corner remains visible; it's a model behavior change even when weights remain constant.

 Response fieldExample